drosenbergster/4050/docs/prd-simple.md

 ## Next Steps

+1. Review this simplified PRD
+2. Confirm what to keep/remove
-1. Update architecture document to match simplified scope
+3. Update architecture document to match simplified scope
-2. Begin development with simplified focus
+4. Begin development with simplified focus
-3. Remove unnecessary complexity from codebase

 ---

 *This simplified PRD focuses on getting a working product to market quickly.
 We can add complexity later if needed.*